-At the onset of the project, we identified the counties ranked in the top 5% for vulnerability to the rapid dissemination of HCV associated with injection drug use, based on findings by Van Handel and colleagues (2016).
-In their work, Van Handel and colleagues used a multi-step approach that identified a set of six indicators (i.e., drug overdose deaths, prescription opioid sales, per capita income, white non-Hispanic race/ethnicity, unemployment, and buprenorphine prescribing potential by waiver) associated with higher county rates of acute HCV infection, a proxy outcome for injection drug use.
+At the onset of the project, we identified the counties ranked in the top 5% for vulnerability to the rapid dissemination of HCV associated with injection drug use, based on findings by Van Handel et al. (2016).
+In their work, Van Handel et al. used a multistep approach that identified a set of six indicators (i.e., drug overdose deaths, prescription opioid sales, per capita income, White non-Hispanic race/ethnicity, unemployment, and buprenorphine prescribing potential by waiver) associated with higher county rates of acute HCV infection, a proxy outcome for injection drug use.
 Using these indicators, the authors calculated a composite index score to rank each county's vulnerability, identifying 220 counties in 26 states within the 95th percentile of most vulnerable.

 We then identified the counties within this 95th percentile located in Appalachia, the Midwest, and the South.
 This resulted in a sample of 198 counties.
-From this, we used a random number generator to select half of these counties, for a final sample of 99 counties distributed across thirteen states, including Georgia, Illinois, Indiana, Kansas, Kentucky, Michigan, Missouri, North Carolina, Ohio, Pennsylvania, Tennessee, Virginia, and West Virginia.
-These counties appear in the Appendix.
+From this, we used a random number generator to select half of these counties, for a final sample of 99 counties distributed across 13 states, including Georgia, Illinois, Indiana, Kansas, Kentucky, Michigan, Missouri, North Carolina, Ohio, Pennsylvania, Tennessee, Virginia, and West Virginia.
+These counties appear in the Supporting Information Appendix.